Travel Safety Essential Kit

 • Mosquito net.

-• Insect repellent – suggest with DEET content of 30 - 50% or use organic variants e.g. PreVent.
+• Insect repellent – suggest with DEET content of 30-50% or use organic variants e.g. PreVent.

 • Wet wipes/alcohol wipes – keeping hands hygienically clean will prevent diarrhoea.

-Useful items to take when Travelling and Backpacking:
+Useful Items to take when Travelling and Backpacking:

-• Series of stuff sacks for clothes, gadgets etc.
+• Stuff sacks for clothes, gadgets etc.

 • Whistle / Rape alarm.

-• Mug & knife, fork & spoon.
+• Mug, knife, fork & spoon.

 • Mini binoculars – ideal for birds and wildlife (thoroughly recommended).